RyanJulyan/Flask-BDA/README.md

         * Pre-setup via CDN
         * Versatile
         * There is no JavaScript.
 And because of that, you can easily bind it with any JavaScript framework of your choice
-* Create custom module files and folders that fit into the flask project structure from "create_module.py" file with prompts to create the following:
+* Create custom [module](#Modules) files and folders that fit into the flask project structure from `create_module.py` file with prompts to create the following:
     * Model
+        * Dynamically create table data model
     * Web Controller
         * Public
             * `public_list`